Allen L. Lanstra

 Mr. Lanstra’s practice focuses on complex civil matters in trial and appellate litigation.
-His representations have led to successful results for clients on a broad range of legal subjects including intellectual property, contract, securities, deal litigation, fraud, class actions, constitutional law, business torts and corporate matters.
-Throughout his career, he has represented large institutions and prominent individuals in high-profile and discreet matters.
+His representations have led to successful results for clients on a broad range of legal subjects, including intellectual property, contract, securities, deal litigation, fraud, class actions, shareholder derivative suits, constitutional law, business torts, and corporate governance and investigations.
+Throughout his career, he has represented large institutions and individuals in high-profile and discreet matters.

-In 2011, Mr. Lanstra second-chaired an oral argument before the Supreme Court of the United States (Bond v.
-United States, No. 09-1227).
-His pro bono representations have produced a significant disability rights decision (Biscaro v.
-Stern, 181 Cal.
-App.
-4th 702) and earned him the State Bar of California’s Wiley W. Manuel Award for Pro Bono Legal Services.
+In 2011, Mr. Lanstra second-chaired an oral argument before the Supreme Court of the United States.
+His pro bono representations have produced a significant disability rights decision in the California Court of Appeal and earned him the State Bar of California’s Wiley W. Manuel Award for Pro Bono Legal Services.

 Mr. Lanstra serves on the adjunct faculty of the Loyola Law School, where he teaches state constitutional law and California initiatives & referenda.
 He also has taught state constitutional law, litigation with the federal government and state civil procedure at the Michigan State University College of Law.